 Pork Menudo is the number one on the list of my comfort foods and it’s hard for me to last a month without trying one…literally.
 Some would say that I am addicted to this food while others would use the term “obsession”, I just simply look at it as a necessity – a basic necessity that I cannot live without.

 It is fair to say that sweet peas are a favorite in homes around the globe.
+In fact there are lots of benefits of sweet peas.
 Their sweet, plump taste and texture make them easy to combine with many other ingredients to create delicious dishes.
-They are often confused with snap peas and other varieties because they are enclosed in a green pod as well. […]
+They are often confused with snap peas and other varieties […]

 To me, Filipino Chicken Macaroni Salad makes a good appetizer and snack.
 I also love to have this as a main dish (for some reason) especially if I am having stews such as kaldereta or menudo.
 This dish is typically served during Filipino fiestas and also during family outings and picnic.
 I remember having this […]